Behemyth/Website/content/4.reviews/1.movie/pirates of the caribbean.md

 ---
 layout: review
-intRating: 2
+intRating: 4
-entRating: 3
+entRating: 6
-rating: 3
+rating: 6
 TMDB_ID: 22
 date: 2024-02-012
+description: This is a description
 ---

 This is a test description.
 Reviews are only a few sentences.
 I am not a capable writer.